-DISTANCE OF THE SUN FROM THE EARTH IN-CREASING-Some German papers are endeavoring to prove that the distance between the earth and the sun is increasing annually, and argue from it that the increasing humidity of hurricane from Mexico.
+DISTANCE OF THE SUN FROM THE EARTH IN-CREASING-Some German papers are endeavoring to prove that the distance between the earth and the sun is increasing annually, and Mexico.
+These were, no doubt, carried by a argue from it that the increasing humidity of hurricane from Mexico.